canada-ca/canada-ca.github.io/_posts/2020-09-17-expand-collapse.md

 ## Testing the pattern with users

-In November 2019, the Digital Transformation Office (DTO) modified Canada.ca guidance to allow the use of the expand/collapse design pattern to present a choice between mutually exclusive answers.
+In November 2019, the DTO modified Canada.ca guidance to allow the use of the expand/collapse design pattern to present a choice between mutually exclusive answers.
 Also known as the accordion pattern, the expand/collapse pattern allows you to hide content until it’s requested or relevant.
 A trigger link shows or hides the content when a user selects it.

 <h3>Determine if you are in a shared custody situation</h3>
 <p>Does the child spend their time:</p>